Trojan's Horse: Plot

 Alone in the break room, Dylan realizes that Irving's final words to him ("hang in there") reference a poster on the wall; behind it, he discovers a card with directions to the exports hall but places it back to avoid suspicion.
 Meanwhile, Milchick undergoes his first performance review as department head.
-Beforehand, he attempts to commiserate with Natalie over his discomfort at the gifted paintings of Kier and their status as minority employees, (Note: As seen in "Who Is Alive?".) but she does not engage.
-After addressing complaints about minor infractions such as using "too many big words," Mr. Drummond harshly criticizes Milchick's failed kindness reforms and bungling of the ORTBO, demanding that the innies be treated "as what they really are."
+Beforehand, he attempts to commiserate with Natalie (Sydney Cole Alexander) over his discomfort at the gifted paintings of Kier and their status as minority employees, (Note: As seen in "Who Is Alive?".) but she does not engage.
+After addressing complaints about minor infractions such as using "too many big words," Mr. Drummond (Ólafur Darri Ólafsson) harshly criticizes Milchick's failed kindness reforms and bungling of the ORTBO, demanding that the innies be treated "as what they really are."
 Milchick later corners Mark in the elevator, revealing he knows that Mark and Helena had sex during the retreat.

-That night, Devon reads the initial draft of Ricken's Lumon edition of The You You Are and expresses dismay at its propagandist tone, which contradicts his original message.
+That night, Devon (Jen Tullock) reads the initial draft of Ricken's (Michael Chernus) Lumon edition of The You You Are and expresses dismay at its propagandist tone, which contradicts his original message.
 Ricken argues that the recognition and financial gain Lumon offers is too great to be ignored.
-Meanwhile, Irving's outie, while making a call from a phone booth, notices Burt watching him.
+Meanwhile, Irving's outie, while making a call from a phone booth, notices Burt (Christopher Walken) watching him.
 Burt admits he has been following Irving since the overtime contingency and infers that they were romantically involved on the severed floor.
 He invites Irving to dinner the next day with his husband, Fields.
-Meanwhile, Reghabi, now living in Mark's basement, informs him that Lumon has connections to the morgue and reveals that the cremated remains he possesses are not Gemma's.
+Meanwhile, Reghabi (Karen Aldridge), now living in Mark's basement, informs him that Lumon has connections to the morgue and reveals that the cremated remains he possesses are not Gemma's.
 In a sudden flash to the severed floor, Mark finds himself leaving the break room; upon exiting into the hallway, he finally sees Gemma alive, dressed as Ms. Casey and reciting facts about his outie.
 Shocked, he begins to tear up.